samalatesta/samalatesta.github.io/_pages/portfolio.md

 permalink: /research/
 author_profile: true
 ---
+I am a Postdoctoral Research Fellow in the Boston University Clinical HIV/AIDS Research Training Program at Boston Medical Center.
+I earned my PhD in Biostatistics from Boston University, where my doctoral work focused on developing statistical methods to better understand tuberculosis (TB) disease dynamics among key populations.
+My current work focuses on developing and applying diverse modeling techniques to study TB transmission.
+## Research Interests
+My research sits at the intersection of **biostatistics**, **infectious disease epidemiology**, and **global health**.
+I am particularly interested in:
+- Developing **statistical methods** for **integrating diverse data sources**, including genomic, clinical, and surveillance data.
+- Applying **modeling techniques** such as phylodynamics and mathematical models to understand the spread of infectious diseases.
+- Using these methods to study **tuberculosis** and other pathogens, with the goal of informing prevention and control strategies.
+-
 <p>My research focuses on understanding how infectious diseases spread and developing statistical methods to analyze complex data.
 I study <strong>tuberculosis (TB)</strong> and <strong>methicillin-resistant <i>Staphylococcus aureus</i> (MRSA)</strong> transmission, combining epidemiologic and genomic data to uncover patterns of spread.</p>

 <p>Much of my <strong>statistical methods</strong> work is done in collaboration with my thesis advisor, <strong>Laura White</strong>.
 Applied <strong>TB</strong> projects are conducted with <strong>Karen Jacobson's group</strong> at Boston Medical Center, and <strong>MRSA</strong> research is done with <strong>Ashlee Earl's group</strong> at the Broad Institute.
 Alongside these applied projects, I create statistical tools and open-source software to enable more accurate modeling, inference, and data sharing for infectious disease research.
 Below are selected projects and tools from these research areas.</p>